Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Where it falls short:

-- It’s an assistant, not an autonomous writer — you still write the first draft
+- It is an assistant, not an autonomous writer, so you still write the first draft

 - No lead sourcing, sequencing, or sending

-- Most valuable for reps who write dozens of emails manually
+- Most valuable for reps who write many emails by hand

-Best for: Sales reps who want to improve their manually-written emails and learn what works.
+Best for: sales reps who want to sharpen their manually written emails and learn what works.

-Clay is a data enrichment and workflow platform that pulls prospect data from 75+ sources and uses AI to write personalized messages.
+Clay is a data enrichment and workflow platform that pulls prospect data from dozens of sources and uses AI to write personalized messages.
 Think of it as a spreadsheet that can call APIs, scrape websites, and run LLM prompts.
+For lighter-weight options, see our roundup of Clay alternatives for lead enrichment.

 What it does well:

-- Deep enrichment — combines data from LinkedIn, company websites, Crunchbase, job postings, and more
+- Deep enrichment across LinkedIn, company websites, job postings, and more

-- AI writing that uses all enriched data points for genuinely research-backed personalization
+- AI writing that uses enriched data points for genuinely research-backed personalization

 - Flexible workflow builder for complex prospecting logic